freshcrate

 curl -sSL https://celesto.ai/install.sh | bash

-This installs everything you need (including Python tooling), configures your machine, and verifies the setup.
+This installs everything you need (including Python), configures your machine, and verifies the setup.

 Manual installation